cs3110/textbook/src/chapters/preface/install.md

 Fourth, again open the VS Code extensions pane.
 Search for and install the **"OCaml Platform"** extension from OCaml Labs.
 Be careful to install the extension with *exactly* that name.
-(If you happen to note a "build failing" icon on the extension's page, don't be concerned.)

 ```{warning}
 The extensions named simply "OCaml" or "OCaml and Reason IDE" are not the right